 Signs of physical abuse are often explained away by the frailty that comes with old age.
-As in any situation of abuse, an elderly victim may be reluctant to report physical abuse out of fear of the abuser.
+As in any situation of abuse, an older victim may be reluctant to report physical abuse out of fear of the abuser.
 The combination of these two factors creates an increasingly dangerous situation for a victim who cannot defend him or herself and who does not have someone to intervene on their behalf.
-If an elderly person is suffering from physical injury (bruises, welts, scars), has experienced either a drug overdose or a failure to be properly medicated, or is not allowed to be without their caregiver, they might be suffering from physical abuse.
-Abuse is often perpetrated by a caregiver who is also the spouse or adult child of the elderly person.
-These domestic violence situations can be incredibly difficult for an elderly person to report due to the complex underlying relationships.
+If an older person is suffering from physical injury (bruises, welts, scars), has experienced either a drug overdose or a failure to be properly medicated, or is not allowed to be without their caregiver, they might be suffering from physical abuse.
+Abuse is often perpetrated by a caregiver who is also the spouse or adult child of the older person.
+These domestic violence situations can be incredibly difficult for an older person to report due to the complex underlying relationships.

 If you suspect that someone is being abused, you should call for help.
 If the threat of harm is immediate, dial 911.

 - If you are not certain that the individual is being abused, but you are concerned about their well-being, contact Adult Protective Services – Office of Aging and Disability Services (Department of Health and Human Services)

 Nationwide 24-hour, toll-free: 1-800-624-8404

 TTY (24/7) Maine relay 711